 "I figured you'd suffered with George long enough," he said, a grin on his face.
 He grabbed Arthur's shirt and threw it at his face.
 "Come on, royal life awaits you."
 As Arthur sat up and put his tunic on, Merlin said "and besides, I felt kind of bad about running away last night," a little sheepishly.

 Arthur's anger bled away at Merlin's apology, as a good man's often does.
 "I can hardly blame you after what you've been through," he said understandingly.
 Then his face hardened in bitterness.
-"But the dragon," he said.
+"But the dragon," he said, bleeding into anger instantly.

 Merlin faced away, tears pricking his eyes.
 "Yes, I let him out, no, I didn't really want to, no, I didn't know what he would do, yes, I stopped him, yes, I let him live, and yes, I lied to you about your killing him." he said quickly, wanting to avoid the session of questioning.

 Arthur was rendered speechless.
 "But how did you stop a dragon?"
 Arthur asked, chief among the questions in his mind.
 He was hurt by the lie, but Merlin had forewarned him that he had lied about a lot over the years.
-He supposed that this was among the biggest of them, at least.
+He supposed that this was among the biggest of them, at least - after all, what could possibly be bigger than freeing a dragon onto Camelot to wreak destruction?

 Merlin was facing away from him, dirty laundry being twisted in his hands.
 "Balinor was my father," he said shortly.